CodeCuaTienNe/codoxc/README.md

      - Folder: `/ (root)`
    - Click Save

-The app will be available at: `https://codecuatienne.github.io/codoxc/`
+The app is available at: `https://codecuatienne.github.io/codoxc/`

 ## License